Update information

 • adding information about valproate use to recommendations rather than relying on cross-references to other recommendations in the guideline.

 February 2016: The MHRA has produced a toolkit to ensure female patients are better informed about the risks of taking valproate during pregnancy.
 Healthcare professionals are advised to use the NICE guideline in conjunction with the latest MHRA advice and resources.
-Information has been added to the guideline to link to the MHRA's latest advice and resources.
+Notes have been added to the guideline to link to the MHRA's latest advice and resources.

-April 2015: Recommendations 1.5.5, 1.5.8 and 1.7.6 have had links to section 1.10 added.
-Recommendations in section 1.10 related to valproate have been reordered, and a new recommendation on withdrawal of valproate in women of childbearing potential added.
+April 2015: Recommendations related to valproate in the section on how to use medication have been reordered, and a new recommendation on withdrawal of valproate in women of childbearing potential added.
 These changes are in line with the revised MHRA warning on valproate.

 January 2015: The MHRA has strengthened its warnings on the use of valproate in women of childbearing potential.